osisoft/Edge-Data-Store-Docs/V1/Overview/ModbusQuickStart.md

 ]
 ```

-2. Save the JSON content above in a text file and name it Modbus1Dataselection.json.
+3. Save the JSON content above in a text file and name it Modbus1Dataselection.json.

-**Note:** When you run the following curl script, the system will be configured to collect Modbus data values.
+**Note:** When you run the following curl script, the system will be configured to collect Modbus TCP data values.

 ```bash
 curl -i -d "@Modbus1Dataselection.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/Modbus1/Dataselection
 ```

-To see the streams that have been created in Edge Storage to store the data you are writing, you can run the following curl script:
+To see the streams that have been created in Edge Storage to store the data you are writing, run the following curl script:

 ```bash
 curl http://localhost:5590/api/v1/tenants/default/namespaces/default/streams/
 ```

-To view the data in the streams being written by Modbus, you can refer to the SDS part of this documentation.
+To view the data in the streams being written by Modbus TCP, see [Sequential Data Store](xref:sdsOverview).

-To egress the data to OSIsoft Cloud Services or the PI System, see the egress documentation or quick starts.
+To egress data to OSIsoft Cloud Services or the PI System, see [Egress](xref:egress) or [PI Egress Quick Start](xref:piEgressQuickStart).